othmane42/SLRUM-tutorial/README.md

 ```

 # 5- Job submission
+<u>Note:</u> A partition must be specified for the job, that you must adapt to your case see more info here: [LUCIA Partitions](https://doc.lucia.cenaero.be/job_scheduler/running_jobs/)

 For longer trainings, you must use job submission using `sbatch` like follows :
 ```
 sbatch job_submission_config.sh